juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 **2. Background**

-In the background section you should provide the information necessary for the reader to understand and appreciate the test report and the findings that will follow.
+The background section should provide the information necessary for a reader to understand and appreciate the test report and the findings that will follow.
 This section should review any relevant theory and past research that the reader needs to know.

 **3. Test and Evaluation**

 In this section, describe the physical apparatus used in the test and the processes or procedures for doing the testing.
-The apparatus includes the device being tested and the equipment used to do the testing, while the procedure would include the steps in the test.
+(The apparatus includes the device being tested and the equipment used to do the testing, while the procedure would include the steps in the test.)

 **4. Findings**